des4maisons/til/til.md

     you may be able to fix it by renaming the window in which you catted.
     [See the stack exchange question.](http://unix.stackexchange.com/questions/49886/tmux-status-bar-corrupted-after-catting-a-binary-file-how-to-reset)
 * In tmux to clear your scrollback history: `clear-history`
-* In tmux, if you `C-B` and immediately hit the up arrow key multiple times, you will cycle through the window panes.

 # Frontend development